Nek5000/NekDoc/source/faq.rst

   NEK5000 Version X.Y.
 Release date.
 Argonne National Laboratory, Illinois.
   Available: https://nek5000.mcs.anl.gov.

-.. topic:: What is the license for Nek5000?
+..
+What is the license for Nek5000?

-   to do
+.. to do

 .. topic:: Where can I find support or ask questions about Nek5000?